For reprint permissions please email us the name of the requested post/article along with the publication name.

 The newspaper says clues as to what actually happened are more likely to be turned up by the FBI than “through the limited facilities of local and state law officers.”

-Forty law enforcement officials, armed with a search warrant, post hole diggers, shovels, probes, and a mine detector, spend the day searching 240 acres of ground northwest of Hamburg — the land farmed by Victor Moyer, Sebek’s father-in-law.
+Forty law enforcement officials, armed with post hole diggers, shovels, probes, and a mine detector, execute a search warrant for the 240 acres of land Victor Moyer farms northwest of Hamburg.

 The search is conducted under the direction of James P. Tighe, district agent for the Iowa Bureau of Criminal Investigation, and Fremont County Sheriff Ed Collins.